Borderlands : Northumberland

 Kingdom to County

 Northumberland, more anciently known as `Northumbria', was part of the great Anglo-Saxon kingdom of that name, with territory extending from the Humber to the Firth of Forth.
-Present day Northumberland, encompassing a much smaller area, is no longer a kingdom, but is the northernmost county in England, stretching from urban Tyneside to the rolling wilderness of the Cheviot Hills.
-These hills still form the most imposing natural boundary between England and Scotland.
+Present day Northumberland, encompassing a much smaller area, lies mostly to the north of Hadrian's Wall and is no longer a kingdom, but it is the northernmost county in England.
+It stretches from urban Tyneside to the rolling wilderness of the Cheviot Hills.
+The hills still form the most imposing natural boundary between England and Scotland.

 O come with me, Ghosts walk tonight,